Coherent Generation and Protection of Anticoherent Spin States: Effect of control errors on the DCG

 Let us consider that the amplitude of each DD pulse slightly deviates from the intended amplitude by a small error parameter $\epsilon\ll 1$, which systematically over-rotate each spin, and that the balanced pairs and the NoDD protocol are error-free.
 To study the effect of these errors on our protocols, we construct an AC state of order $1$ in an ensemble of $4$ spin-$1/2$, using the NoDD and the DCGs strategies and calculate the distance~\eqref{eq.dist} in the $(\norm{H_{\mathrm{err}}}/\chi, \epsilon)$ parameter space, where $\norm{H_{\mathrm{err}}} = \norm{H_{\mathrm{dis}} + H_{\mathrm{dd}}}$ is the norm of the Hamiltonian~\eqref{eq:RWAHamiltonian}.
 We consider the disorder-dominated and interaction-dominated regimes by fixing $\norm{H_{\mathrm{dd}}}/\norm{H_{\mathrm{dis}}} = 10^{-1}$ and $\norm{H_{\mathrm{dis}}}/\norm{H_{\mathrm{dd}}} = 10^{-1}$ respectively.

 The results are presented in Fig.~\ref{fig.DDerrors}a and Fig.~\ref{fig.DDerrors}b for the disorder-dominated and interaction-dominated regimes, respectively, and show that the DCGs still offer some protection whenever $\epsilon \lesssim 10^{-0.8}\sqrt{\norm{H_{\mathrm{err}}}/\chi}$.
 When flip-angle errors are greater than this critical value, the DCGs introduce more errors than they correct.
 Note that similar results can be obtained for any systematic pulse error which belongs to the correctable subspace of $\mathrm{TEDD}$ and $\mathrm{TEDDY}$, such as axis-misspecification errors, where each rotation is implemented around an axis which deviates from the intended one~\cite{Lidar_2023_survey,read_2024}.
+The inclusion of small DD pulse errors does not appear to change the overall hierarchy of the protocols: $\mathrm{T_{DCG}(SR)}$ continues to perform best in the interaction-dominated regime, while $\mathrm{TY_{DCG}(S)}\mathrm{T_{DCG}(R)}$ remains the most effective in the disorder-dominated regime.
+However, for strong pulse errors—specifically in the regime $\norm{H_{\mathrm{err}}}/\chi\lesssim \epsilon \lesssim 10^{-0.8}\sqrt{\norm{H_{\mathrm{err}}}/\chi}$, the green and red surfaces nearly overlap, indicating that the advantage of the individual-pulse protection scheme over the cycle protection becomes less pronounced.
+This behavior is expected, as the individual-pulse scheme involves a larger number of DD pulses and thus accumulates more errors.
+Consequently, $\mathrm{T_{DCG}(SR)}$ may become preferable for certain state preparation protocols within this parameter range.